 In This Page:

-Carotid ultrasound is a diagnostic imaging technique that uses high-frequency sound waves to produce images of the carotid arteries, which are located on both sides of your neck.
-Carotid ultrasounds provide pictures of blood vessels containing blood that is being carried from the heart to the brain.
+Carotid ultrasound is a diagnostic imaging technique that uses high-frequency sound waves to produce images of the carotid arteries and the moving blood within them.
+Carotid arteries are blood vessels located on both sides of your neck which carryblood from the heart to the brain.

 Need to Know